Xyleco: History

-Marshall Medoff

-Marshall Medoff was born December 30, 1937.
-He died November 17th, 2021.
+Marshall Medoff died on November 17th, 2021.

 Company reputation

 Xyleco came to public attention in January 2019, when Lesley Stahl did a "60 Minutes" piece lauding Medoff as an eccentric but remarkably successful inventor.
 Two months later, Lux Research published a review stating that "Lux views Xyleco with a great deal of skepticism...
 [G]iven its incorrect claims regarding the bioeconomy, exorbitantly expensive patent portfolio, unclear technology development history, and esteemed yet unrelated board, Lux believes that Xyleco is likely a scam."
-Reviewers on Reddit were also highly skeptical of Medoff's claims.